Black Bean Burgers

 Steps

-I recommend weighing all the ingredients before blending them.
-Of course, you need to rinse the black beans well, drain them, and chop the onion.
+I recommend weighing all ingredients before blending.
+Obviously rinse the black beans well, drain them and chop the onion into pieces.

-The flax seeds need to be ground.
-I use the cup of my Ninja blender which grinds them perfectly.
-Or you can buy them already ground, but store them in the freezer as they go rancid quickly.
+Flax seeds should be ground; I use the cup of my Ninja appliance which grinds them very well.
+Or you can buy them already ground, but keep them in the freezer otherwise they become rancid quickly.

-• Start by pulsing the oats and walnuts.
-Use the pulse function, as you don’t want them to become floury but remain in small pieces.
+• Start by pulsing the rolled oats and the walnuts.
+Use the pulse function; you don’t want them powdery, leave some small pieces.

-• Then add everything else: the beans, onion, spices, parsley, ground flax seeds, tahini, nutritional yeast, olives, salt, and all the spices.
+• Then add the rest: the beans, the onion, the spices, the parsley, the ground flax seeds, the tahini, the nutritional yeast, the olives, the salt and all the spices.

-• Keep pulsing until you get a homogeneous mixture but not a puree: there should be pieces left.
-When you take a little in your hand and squeeze it, it should compact without crumbling.
-If you want, you can store it in the fridge like this until it’s time to prepare the burgers.
+• Pulse until you obtain a homogeneous mixture but not a purée: there should still be pieces.
+If you take a little in your hand and squeeze it, it should hold together without crumbling.
+You can refrigerate it like this until it’s time to form the burgers.

 • Divide the mixture into 6 equal portions.
-I weighed the mixture, and it was about 530g, so I made 6 portions of about 88-89g each.
+I weighed the mixture and it was about 530 g (about 18.7 oz), so I made 6 portions of roughly 88–89 g each (about 3.1 oz each).

 • Shape the burgers by first making a ball and then flattening it.

-• For cooking, I placed them directly in the basket of my air fryer and cooked them at 356°F for 5-6 minutes per side.
-They shouldn’t cook too long, or the outside will become too crispy and start to break.
+• For cooking I placed them directly in the basket of my air fryer and cooked them at 356°F for 5–6 minutes per side.
+Don’t overcook them otherwise the exterior becomes too crunchy and may start to break apart.

 • And here our black bean burgers are ready to be served or stored.
-For storage, see below, but first, here’s some serving ideas.
+For storage read below, but first here are some serving ideas.

 Black Bean Burgers, Eat Without a Belly

-• Here I served one in the classic way, in a whole grain bun, with lettuce and tomatoes.
-A little mustard goes great as a sauce.
-But on the side, I’ve served the burger directly on lettuce: considering there are oats, you don’t need to use a bun, you can integrate carbohydrates differently: some boiled or roasted potatoes, rice, or whatever you like.
+• Here I served one the classic way, in a whole-wheat bun with lettuce and tomato.
+A bit of mustard works great as a sauce.
+On the side I served the burger directly on lettuce: since there are oats there’s no need for a bun, you can add carbs differently: some boiled or roasted potatoes, rice or anything else you prefer.

 Black Bean Burgers, Eat Without a Belly

-• This is how I ate it for lunch, and I really liked it: I took a whole grain tortilla and warmed it up, spread some mustard on it, then broke the burger into pieces, added lettuce and cherry tomatoes, rolled it up, and done.
+• This is how I ate one for lunch and I loved it: I warmed a whole-wheat tortilla, spread some mustard, broke the burger into pieces, added lettuce and cherry tomatoes, rolled it up and that was it.
 Delicious!

 Black Bean Burgers, Eat Without a Belly

-• In short, there are many ideas for serving these black bean burgers.
-We liked them a lot, and the texture is great too.
-You can also make a large quantity and have them ready to use.
+• There are many ways to serve these black bean burgers.
+We really liked them, and the texture is excellent.
+You can also make them in large batches and keep them ready to use.

-I’m waiting for your opinion and how you served them, let me know, and in the meantime:
+I look forward to hearing your thoughts and how you served them, let me know and in the meantime:

 by Giovanna Buono